 White Burgundy Wine

 The status and reverence given to the superlative white wines of Burgundy are arguably under threat.
-California, Australia, New Zealand, and other European regions have proven that you can coax great class and refinement out of Chardonnay grown all over the world.
+California, Australia, New Zealand, and other European regions have proven that you can coax great class and refinement out of Chardonnay grown worldwide.
 It is simply undeniable that Burgundy no longer has a monopoly on fine white wines, produced from that noble grape – it operates in an increasingly crowded marketplace.

 Yet as far as collectors as concerned, the most famous white wine villages of the Cote d’Or have no true equals.
-They concede that other parts of the world, particularly California and Australia, can and do produce plenty of competition for village Burgundy.
+They concede that other parts of the world, notably California and Australia, can produce plenty of competition for village Burgundy.
 But at the Grand Cru level, the best white Burgundies remain unequaled.
 Elsewhere, the terroirs have yet to be found or have not yet been correctly exploited.
-The top Montrachet, Corton-Charlemagne and Meursault wines have no rivals.
+The top Montrachet, Corton-Charlemagne, and Meursault wines have no rivals.
 They are among the most profound and long-lived white wines on earth, with reserves of flavor beyond imagination.
 Therefore, our guide to the white wines of Burgundy will only focus on the most venerable wines and the most lauded of producers.
+Join Cellar Tours on a private Collectors Burgundy Wine Tour to taste some of these world-class whites.

 Top Corton-Charlemagne producers: